alejandro0619/alejandro0619/README.md

 </div>

 <div>
- A mathematician who is not also something of a poet will never be a complete mathematician
+ A mathematician who is not also something of a poet will never be a complete mathematician.

 — Karl Weierstrass.
 </div>